CORE VIRTUES FOUNDATION

 Not much of value has been said about education in the past decade that Mortimer Adler did not say 40 years ago.
 Of particular interest is Part Four in this book: Thinking About Moral Values and his essays: “Virtue and Happiness,” “A Sound Moral Philosophy,” and “Ethics: Fourth century BC and Twentieth Century AD.”

-In a month when we celebrate civic virtue, this book is a treasure trove for teachers and older students—a daily compendium of inspiring people, landmark events, and not-to-be-missed stories in American history.
+This book is a treasure trove for teachers and older students—a daily compendium of inspiring people, landmark events, and not-to-be-missed stories in American history.
 Each date features a main entry with a three- to four-paragraph explanation.
-February spotlights not just George Washington and Abraham Lincoln, but the birthdays of abolitionist Frederick Douglass, woman’s rights advocate Susan B. Anthony, Wild West popularizer Buffalo Bill Cody, novelist Laura Ingalls Wilder, and Actor-Turned-President Ronald Reagan.
+February, for example, spotlights not just George Washington and Abraham Lincoln, but the birthdays of abolitionist Frederick Douglass, woman’s rights advocate Susan B. Anthony, Wild West popularizer Buffalo Bill Cody, novelist Laura Ingalls Wilder, and Actor-Turned-President Ronald Reagan.
 It offers a chance to recall “Godspeed, John Glenn,” the day the Ohio astronaut became the first American to orbit the earth.
 Recognizing that we learn not just from our successes, but from our mistakes, February 19 marks FDR’s Executive Order 9066, clearing the way in 1942 for the internment of Japanese-Americans—one of our nation’s darkest chapters.
 February 24 celebrates John Quincy Adams winning release of the enslaved crew of Amistad, when he argued before the Supreme Court.
 A riveting read and a must-have teacher reference.

 Bennett, William J., Chester E. Finn, Jr. and John T.E.
 Cribb, Jr. The Educated Child: A Parent’s Guide from Preschool Through Eighth Grade.
 The Free Press, 1999.